drghirlanda/alex/README.md

   reinforced.
 Of course, probability of 0 is extinction, and probability of 1 full reinforcement, or a Fixed Ratio 1 schedule.

-- Only spacebar presses count as "responses."
-There is no provision for multiple responses like "left" and "right" or, in fact, any other response that is not a spacebar press.

 - All CSs have the same duration.
 Although many CSs can be presented in each trial, they are all presented simultaneously and there is no possibility of enforcing a given temporal structure.

-These limitations mean that, for example, one cannot present *sequences* of CSs before a reward is scheduled, and that choice tasks are not possible.
+These limitations mean that, for example, one cannot present *sequences* of CSs before a reward is scheduled.
 Also, judgments such as "How likely do you think it is this that outcome will follow this stimulus?" cannot be collected.
 There are plans to address all of these limitations, see the Roadmap.md file.

 Contacts
 --------